Xisto Ilimitado Branco

 VINIFICATION AND AGEING:

 90% fermented in used barrel; 10% fermented in stainless steel.
 All indigenous wild yeast fermentation.
-Aged in 90% used barrel and 10% stainless steel.
-1 year of lees contact with no battonage.
+Aged in 90% used barrel and 10% stainless steel with one year of lees contact with no battonage.

 LOCATION, SOIL, CLIMATE: